snovaisg/ICD-Mappings/README.md

 # Usage

-**Playground.ipynb** contains a toy usage of the ICDCodesGrouper class, but we will also leave here an independent example:
+**Playground.ipynb** contains a toy usage of the ICDMappings class, but we will also leave here an independent example:

 ```python
 # imports